St Wystan's Church, Repton: Archaeological sites

-In the 1980s, a mass grave thought to be associated with the Great Danish Army was found in a mound, constructed over the remains of a Saxon chapel, to the west of St Wystan's Church in Repton by archaeologists Martin Biddle and his wife Birthe Kjølbye-Biddle and their team.
+In the 1980s, a mass grave thought to be associated with the Great Danish Army was found in a mound, constructed over the remains of a Saxon chapel, to the west of St Wystan's Church by archaeologists Martin Biddle and Birthe Kjølbye-Biddle and their team.
 It contained roughly 300 sets of human remains, about 20% of them women.
 The remaining 80% were from men aged 18 to 45.
 Many of them showed signs of violent injury, and a variety of Viking artefacts, such as a Thor pendant, were found among the bones.
 Although initial radiocarbon dating suggested that the bodies had accumulated there over several centuries, in February 2018, a team from the University of Bristol announced that the remains could indeed all be dated to the late 800s AD, consistent with the time the army wintered in Derbyshire.
 They attributed the initial discrepancies to the marine reservoir effect from the high consumption of seafood by the Vikings.

-Outside the crypt, the 'Repton Stone' was found in 1979.
+Outside the crypt, the Repton Stone was found in 1979.
 This is interpreted as an upper section of a standing cross with, on one face, a carving of a mounted figure.
 The figure is of a man wearing mail armour and brandishing a sword and shield, with a diadem around his head.
 The mounted figure has been identified as King Æthelbald of Mercia.
-In 757, Æthelbald was killed at Seckington, Warwickshire, near the royal seat of Tamworth and buried at Repton.
+In 757, Æthelbald was killed at Seckington, Warwickshire, near the royal seat of Tamworth, and he was buried at Repton.
 If this is Æthelbald, it would make it the earliest large-scale pictorial representation of an English monarch.
 The Repton Stone is displayed in Derby Museum and Art Gallery.